just-lancer/my_note/03-Flink.md

      *
      * <p>The generic types for all fields of the tuple can be defined in a hierarchy of subclasses.
      *
-     * <p>If Flink's type analyzer is unable to extract a tuple type information with type
+     * <p>If `Flink`'s type analyzer is unable to extract a tuple type information with type
      * information for all fields, an {@link
-     * org.apache.flink.api.common.functions.InvalidTypesException} is thrown.
+     * org.apache.`Flink`.api.common.functions.InvalidTypesException} is thrown.
      *
      * <p>Example use:
      *